Please read the following information before leaving for your expedition.

 PERSONAL SECURITY

-Acadia National Park is a generally safe region for travelers; however, do not leave valuables unattended in public areas.
+Acadia National Park is a generally safe region for travelers; however, valuables should not be left unattended in public areas.

 SWIMMING

-No swimming is allowed in the Schoodic Peninsula section of Acadia National Park.
+Swimming is not allowed in the Schoodic Peninsula section of Acadia National Park.

 DISTANCE FROM MEDICAL CARE